DrSnuggles/IFF/README.md

 Interchange File Format (IFF), is a generic container file format originally introduced by the Electronic Arts company in 1985 (in cooperation with Commodore) in order to facilitate transfer of data between software produced by different companies.

 ## Why
-I found an ILBM to canvas renderer but nothing for 8SVX.
 I started working on Bloodwych HTML version and maybe i use original data instead of converted data.

+I found an ILBM to canvas renderer but nothing similar for 8SVX.
+There is a 8SVX import in BassoonTracker.

 That's why i started this repo.
 I also included support for official and unofficial 8SVX packers.